 Who doesn't love traveling with their little darlings?
 Wide-eyed and fresh, the whole world is waiting for them.
 And so are we.
 More children are traveling than ever before.
-We at Adios have children and we are aware of the special needs & interests of children.
+We have children and we are aware of their special needs & interests.
+They are not like adults!
 We avoid those 'ho-hum-everybody-back-on-the-bus" tours. (we hope none of our tours ever become like that!)

 Tips for taking children to Machu Picchu: